m8ttyB/secretmustache/source/posts/2013/09/mozillians-redesign.rst

 Out of scope for this test cycle (don't test):

 - the profile pages - work is still being completed on their design.
 For example here is my `profile page`_
-- search functionality - we know that search and results it returns work suboptimally and will improve it in the future
+- search functionality - we know that search and results it returns work sub-optimally and will improve it in the future

 Environments to test against: